Chart Color Schemes

 The level of cultural diversity witnessed in Kenmore Hills was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kenmore Hills, surveyed in June 2016, exhibited higher cultural diversity than most local areas.
-15.7% of its residents spoke a language other than English at home, while 36.7% were born overseas.
-Christianity was the predominant religion, with 51.5%.
+Kenmore Hills, as per the census conducted on Tuesday 9 June 2015, exhibited higher cultural diversity than most nearby areas.
+Of its residents, 15.7% spoke a language other than English at home and 36.7% were born overseas.
+Christianity was the predominant religion in Kenmore Hills, with 51.5% of people identifying as such.

 Frequently Asked Questions - Diversity